mdlemay/m-lemays-org-website/content/post/project-kb/index.md

 Admittedly, the GitHub graphical wiki editor is not a full WYSIWYG.
 Editing is only supported in text/code mode, and a separate preview tab is used to show the formatting.
 However, the formatting notation is human-readable so as to make editing the underlying code for each page more intuitive.

-That said, GitHub wikis are managed as human-readable and -editable files in a git repository, so team members also have the option of cloning that repository and editing it outside of the online tools.
+GitHub wikis are managed as human-readable and -editable files in a git repository, so team members also have the option of cloning that repository and editing it outside of the online tools.

 ## Integration with existing services that we already use in the project